MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 Azure provides a variety of different ways to host your app depending on your needs.

+## Azure App Service

+Azure App Service is the fastest and easiest way to host web applications and APIs in Azure.
+Azure App Service provides a fully-managed, platform as a service hosting solution that supports .NET, Java, JavaScript, and Python applications.
+Hosting options are available on both Windows and Linux depending on the application runtime.

+Azure App Service supports autoscaling, high-availability,

+Azure App Service has been designed with DevOps in mind.
+It supports various tools for publishing and continuous integration deployments.
+These tools include GitHub webhooks, Jenkins, Azure DevOps, TeamCity, and others.

 ## Server side web apps and APIs

-For server-side web apps or APIs in .NET (ASP.NET, ASP.NET Core), JavaScript (Express.js), or Python (Django, Flask, Fast API), Azure App Service provides a fully-managed, platform as a service hosting solution.
+For server-side web apps or APIs in .NET (ASP.NET, ASP.NET Core), JavaScript (Express.js), or Python (Django, Flask, FastAPI), Azure App Service provides a fully-managed, platform as a service hosting solution.

 ## Static Web Apps